CypherPoet/awesome-what-is-bitcoin/README.md

 - [_Why Bitcoin Matters for Freedom_](http://time.com/5486673/bitcoin-venezuela-authoritarian/) - an article in _Time_ by [Alex Gladstein](https://twitter.com/gladstein)

 - [Bitcoin Explained](https://www.upfolio.com/ultimate-bitcoin-guide) - an illustrated guide to how Bitcoin works.
+- [Bitcoin enables money as language, not as a belief system](https://twitter.com/cypher_poet/status/1128282488281997312) - a glimpse at how the separation of money and state is one of Bitcoin's most important &mdash; and often overlooked &mdash; concepts.

 ### Long(ish) Form